hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/sample.md

 |Value|Definition|
 |:----|:---------|
-SAMPLE | Required
+SAMPLE | Required.
-dataset | Input dataset to process interval | The intervals between records to return which | Optional.
+dataset | Input dataset to process. interval | The intervals between records to return. which | Optional.
 An integer specifying the ordinal number of the sample set to return.
 This is used to obtain multiple non-overlapping samples from the same recordset.

  <br>